How To Test Retail Banking System

 Performance testing scenarios:

-1) Verify different user’s login to the same retail banking application using different systems at same time.
+1) Verify different users’ logins to the same retail banking application using different systems at the same time.

-2) Verify user can able to log into the retail banking application within few seconds by providing valid user id and password.
+2) Verify the user is able to log into the retail banking application within a few seconds by providing a valid user ID and password.

 3) Verify logging into the application when the server is down.